https://www.deakin.edu.au/__data/assets/image/0008/2477240/29334_bachelor-creative-arts_Hero.jpg

 Want to build a sustained arts career doing what you love?

-From day one, you’ll connect and collaborate with a vibrant community of creatives and makers who share the same passions as you.
+From day one, you will connect and collaborate with a vibrant community of creatives and makers who share the same passions as you.
 Our accomplished academics and practising creative professionals will support you along your journey, challenging you to reach your full potential.
 You’ll create in our specialty learning spaces – including studios, gallery spaces and theatres – and utilise the latest technology to enhance your creative vision.

 Read More